EngrHashim160/ATS_Resume_Scanner/README.md

 ## 🔑 Environment Setup

-Create a `.env` file in the root folder and add your Google API key:
+Create a `.env` file in the root directory and add your Google API key:

 ```env
 GOOGLE_API_KEY=your_google_api_key